yt2dh/yt2dh/README.md

 ## Welcome, I'm Yen

-I’m a behavioral economist and data scientist focused on how incentives, information, and decision errors shape individual behavior and market outcomes.
+I’m an applied economist and data scientist focused on how incentives, information, and decision errors shape individual behavior and market outcomes.

 **What I work on:**
 - Experiments and behavioral data